ivannzheng/PlatterV2/README.md

 ### iOS
 - Multiple screens that you can navigate between: 9 screens to navigate between: navigation bar, home page, detailed recipe view, search bar, filter categories, groups page, create a post, profile, edit profile
 - At least one scrollable view: 5 scrollable views: recipes on home page scroll horizontally, filters in search bar scroll horizontally, groups page scrolls vertically, different group names scroll horizontally, saved recipes on profile page scroll vertically
-- Networking integration with a backend API: was not given backend url, used dummy data
+- Networking integration with a backend API: was not given backend url, used dummy data, and put "placeholder" in NetworkManager

 ### Backend
-- At least 4 routes (1 must be GET, 1 must be POST, 1 must be DELETE)
+- At least 4 routes (1 must be GET, 1 must be POST, 1 must be DELETE): Get recipes route, post recipes route (which adds a recipe to the recipe database), and a delete recipe route (which removes it)
-- At least 2 tables in database with a relationship between them
+- At least 2 tables in database with a relationship between them: The recipes table and the saved recipes table: when a user saved a recipe, it would also be added to the saved recipes table
 - API specification explaining each implemented route

 ## Screens